Andre601/Supporto/README.md

 - link
 - links

-Gives you the links, to invite the bot, join the guild, or to this GitHub-repository here.
+Gives you the links, to invite the bot, join the guild, or to [the GitHub-repository](https://github.com/Andre601/Supporto).

 #### Stats
 **Aliases**: